wdescamps/side_projects/ObsidianGPT/MyNewVault/ Time Series Data/ Long Short.md

 This code demonstrates a simple Long-Short model using Python with yfinance for stock data, where the stocks are ranked based on their mean return minus their standard deviation, and the normalized ranking scores are used as the weights for the positions.
 This model can be further extended to include other factors and strategies, depending on the user's goals and preferences.

+## Resources

+- Investopedia: Offers an introduction to the Long-Short model and the concept of market neutrality (https://www.investopedia.com/terms/l/long-shortequity.asp)
+- QuantInsti: Learn how to implement a Long-Short strategy using Python (https://blog.quantinsti.com/long-short-equity/)
+- Seeking Alpha: An overview of various Long-Short strategies and their applications (https://seekingalpha.com/article/4403698-long-or-short-equity-strategies)

 **See Also**:

 - [[ Autoregressive Integrated Moving Average (ARIMA)]]